 Will some of our funders and donors jump ship?

 What will I do next after devoting my life to the organization?

 Should I step away completely or keep some role (like staying on the board or helping with fundraising)?

-A thoughtful and experienced partner can help you answer all those questions honesty, respect, and with an abundance of curiosity.
+A thoughtful and experienced partner can help you answer all those questions honesty, respectfully, and with an abundance of curiosity.
 Contact me to learn how a combination of coaching and consulting will help you with this crucial transition.

 Many boards struggle to sustain:

-Building a board culture that can provide governance, be responsive to organizational needs, raise resources, cultivate board leadership, and effectively (and appropriately) partner with staff requires on-going work, commitment, and accountability.
+Building a board culture that can provide governance, be responsive to organizational needs, raise resources, cultivate board leadership, and effectively (and appropriately) partner with staff requires ongoing work, commitment, and accountability.